MrStahlfelge/mosaik/README.md

 Depends on common-runtime and Jetbrains Compose.
 For use in Mosaik executors building up on Compose.

+### backend-demo
+Java.
+Backend demo serving a demo application using Spring Boot as HTTP server framework.

+Run it by cloning this repo and call

+    gradlew backend-demo:bootRun

 ### desktop-demo
 Kotlin.
 Demo and debug application showcasing how a view tree is shown on screen, displaying current values and view tree serialization.
 Use this to debug and play with your Mosaik apps.